valeriitkachenko/streamlabs-assignment/README.md

 # streamlabs-assignment
-“Stream Events” application as a part of Streamlabs FullStack Assignment
+“Stream Events” application as a part of Streamlabs Assignment

 ## Requirements